arsalan9702/simple-password-generator/README.md

 go test ./...
 ```

-## Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ## Security Note

 This password generator uses Go's `math/rand` package, which is suitable for general use but not cryptographically secure.
 For cryptographically secure passwords, consider using `crypto/rand` instead.

-## License

-This project is open source.
-Please add your preferred license.

-## Author

-Add your name and contact information here.